 Monday, June 15, 2009

-Camping was roughing it with the lumpy dusty ground hoping no poison oak was hovering near any of the oak trees.
-Loved seeing this guy meditate in the hub bub of the campground and expo.
 One late night, I helped a woman put up her tent in the dark.
 It was a confusing set of poles and I struggled with this one.
 Surprise surprise when it all came together to be a lovely pink princess castle!
-Apparently, it was the only tent available at the 2nd hand store.
+Apparently, it was the only tent available at the Second hand store.

-The next day I found out the woman I helped was Dr. Flora who had been assistant to wheatgrass guru Ann Wigmore.
+The next day I found out the woman I helped was Dr. Flora Van Orden who had been assistant to wheatgrass guru Ann Wigmore.
 It was pretty mesmorizing to get to meet her and listen to the wealth of information she offered... she had stories upon stories.
 Hope to meet her again someday.
-BTW she was around 72 years old, travelled alone and was up for sleeping in a 2nd hand tent... no doubt I was impressed!
+BTW she was around 72 years old, travelled alone and was up for sleeping in a child's Princess tent... no doubt I was impressed!

 There are two more festivals on the schedule this year and I highly recommend them for anyone interested in a great experience and a wealth of information for healthy living.